Low Dose Naltrexone (LDN)

 - If you are suffering from HIV/AIDS, cancer, or an autoimmune disease, LDN could help.
 In AIDS and cancer therapy, LDN is often used in conjunction with other medications.

-- Cancer.
-Anyone with cancer or a pre-cancerous condition should consider LDN.
+- Anyone with cancer or a pre-cancerous condition should consider LDN.
 Many use LDN as a preventive treatment.
 Post-treatment, others have been using LDN to prevent a recurrence of their cancer.
 LDN has been shown in many cases to work with virtually incurable cancers such as neuroblastoma, multiple myeloma, and pancreatic cancer.

-- HIV/AIDS.
-As an AIDS drug, LDN leads to far fewer side effects than the standard “AIDS cocktail.”
+- As an AIDS drug, LDN leads to far fewer side effects than the standard “AIDS cocktail.”
 When used in conjunction with HAART therapies, LDN can boost T-cell populations, prevent disfiguring lipodystrophy, and lower rates of treatment failure.

 - Do not be afraid to approach your doctors — physicians today are increasingly open to learning about new therapies in development.
 Tell your doctors about this website, or print out and hand them the information, and let them weigh the evidence.

-Call: +1 (702) 685 3800 for speak to our team about Low Dose Naltrexone and to help you find a physician in your area to see if this is right for you.
+Contact us to speak to our team about Low Dose Naltrexone and to help you find a physician in your area to see if this is right for you.

 - ALS (Lou Gehrig’s Disease)